 1. Look ahead

 The choice of careers or degree courses is a bit baffling.
 If you’re not sure what you want to do, think about the subjects you’re best at and what you enjoy.
-Quiz our School Progression team – they visit secondary schools and answer questions about the College and our courses.
+Quiz our School Liaison team – they visit secondary schools and answer questions about the College and our courses.

 If you’re in Year 10, look out for our ‘taster days’ in the summer term, when you can come to College for the day and try some fun workshops.